Ecodev/mailing/README.md

 The plugin can be configured in TypoScript.
 Settings in the BE could override the TS value.

-The Recipient list defined as Vidi selection - by
+The Recipient list is defined in the FE module, powered by Vidi.